 Karyn "Kestrel" O'Hearn began following birds around during Natural History Field Quarter at UC Santa Cruz.
 After graduating in 1996 she worked as a naturalist at several outdoor schools landing in the Sierra and ultimately Yosemite National Park, where she has worked as a ranger naturalist since early 2002.
 When not rangering in the Sierra, she has been a docent and trip leader for Yosemite Area Audubon, designed and led programs for Sierra Foothill Conservancy, and worked as a middle school science teacher.
 She has also been a co-instructor for UC Merced Vernal Pools and Grassland Reserve's California Naturalist course.
 She is currently a master's student in the Avian Sciences Graduate Group at UC Davis where she is developing research that will investigate avian species richness following the Rough Fire in Sequoia Kings Canyon National Park using avian soundscapes.
 She hopes to return each summer to live and work as an Interpretive Ranger Naturalist in Yosemite's high country where birds are her guide and natural environments her teacher.

-Roy Poucher has been a Sea and Sage Audubon Society (Orange County, CA) general trip leader and trip leader in their introductory birding classes (including aural birding) for 25 years.
-He has led national Audubon trips to Arizona, Texas, North Dakota (sparrows), the Great Lakes (warblers), the eastern seaboard (shorebirds), and up & down California.
-Through his company, Bird Odyssey Tours, Roy has led international trips to Kenya, Trinidad and Tobago, South Africa, Thailand, Cambodia, the Galapagos Islands, Ecuador and Costa Rica.
-Tours to Brazil and to India are upcoming.
+Roy Poucher has been a Sea and Sage Audubon Society (Orange County, CA) general trip leader and trip leader in their introductory birding classes (including for aural birding) for 26 years.
+He has led Audubon trips to Arizona, Texas, North Dakota (sparrows), the Great Lakes (warblers), the eastern seaboard (shorebirds), and up & down California.
+Through his company, Bird Odyssey Tours, Roy has led international trips to Kenya, Trinidad and Tobago, South Africa, Thailand, Cambodia, the Galapagos Islands, Ecuador, Costa Rica and India.
+Tours to Chile and the Upper Texas Coast are upcoming.
 His passion is bird vocalization, and he has mentored aural birding with Dick Walton (author of the Peterson bird sounds audio series), Luis Baptista (late of the California Academy of Sciences), Tom Hahn (UC Davis) and Sylvia Gallagher (Southern California educator).
 He presents the bird festival aural events for the Morro Bay and Monterey Bay festivals.

 Mike Prather has lived in Inyo County since 1972, both in Death Valley and Lone Pine.
 He has worked tirelessly on desert issues such as wildlife return at Owens Lake, water, wilderness and parks.
 He currently is chair of the Inyo County Water Commission and a board member of Friends of the Inyo.
 Mike and his wife Nancy are retired public school teachers and have two grown daughters Robin and Phoebe.
 They also have four grandchildren: Corvid, Kestrel, Veery and Wren.
 Mike lives in the Alabama Hills above Lone Pine.